Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Maximum Entropy Behavior Exploration

-Let $q_\Psi(z^a_r)$ be the density model trained on the achieved behaviors stored in the replay buffer.
-We sample exploration behaviors according to a distribution that is inversely proportional to their estimated density, i.e.,
+Let $q_\psi(z^a_r)$ be the density model trained on the achieved behaviors stored in the replay buffer.
+To encourage exploration toward under-visited behaviors, we sample exploration behaviors according to a distribution that is inversely proportional to their estimated density, i.e.,